sipbs-compbiol/Kiepas_et_al_2024_16S/README.md

 - [Cytoscape v3.9.0](https://cytoscape.org)

 In addtion, due to the repository size limits for GitHub.com, 16S sequences and genomes used in this manuscipt are not provided.
 To access these FASTA and GenBank files you can:

 - Access them on zenodo at {INSERT DOI}, and place them in `supplementray file 2`.
 - Rather than downloading this repository from GitHub, you may download it from zenodo instead.
-- The 16S sequence data used in this study are also available from  Greengenes v13.5 (https://gg-sg-web.s3-us-west-2.amazonaws.com/downloads/greengenes_database/gg_13_5/gg_13_5.fasta.gz), SILVA v138.1 (https://www.arb-silva.de/fileadmin/silva_databases/release_138_1/Exports/SILVA_138.1_SSURef_tax_silva.fasta.gz), RDP v11.5 (http://rdp.cme.msu.edu/download/current_Bacteria_unaligned.fa.gz) and the NCBI under BioProject PRJNA33175 (https://www.ncbi.nlm.nih.gov/nuccore?term=33175%5BBioProject%5D+OR+33317%5BBioProject%5D).
+- The 16S sequence data used in this study are also available from  [Greengenes v13.5](https://gg-sg-web.s3-us-west-2.amazonaws.com/downloads/greengenes_database/gg_13_5/gg_13_5.fasta.gz), [SILVA v138.1](https://www.arb-silva.de/fileadmin/silva_databases/release_138_1/Exports/SILVA_138.1_SSURef_tax_silva.fasta.gz), [RDP v11.5](http://rdp.cme.msu.edu/download/current_Bacteria_unaligned.fa.gz) and the NCBI under BioProject [PRJNA33175](https://www.ncbi.nlm.nih.gov/nuccore?term=33175%5BBioProject%5D+OR+33317%5BBioProject%5D).
 Whereas, genomes can be downloaded using the `download_genomes.sh` Bash scipt provided in `supplementray file 17`.
 To ensure reproductibility, we stronly recommend to verify the accession IDs provided in supplementary file 2 and supplementray file 17 to confirm that no extra sequences have been included before conducting analyses.

 ## Repository Files

 Here you can find a list of all supplementary files provided in this repository, and current set of subfolders include:

 ***Supplementary file 1***: Generate figures using Python and R. ZIP file containing all data, Python and R scripts to generate figures for this manuscript.
 (ZIP 30.1MB)

 ***Supplementary file 2***: Raw 16S rRNA public databases.
 Zip file containing four separate txt files with sequences IDs for public 16S rRNA databases used in this manuscript, and an additional txt file with Greengenes sequences’ taxonomy information, and a python script used to map taxonomy information to sequences found in Greegenes v13.5.
 (ZIP 34.8MB)

 ***Supplementary file 3***: Filtration of 16S rRNA public databases.
 Zip file containing python script used for filtration of the raw databases, and generated outputs.
 (ZIP 7.2MB)

 ***Supplementary file 4***: Cleaning of the filtrated 16S rRNA local.
 Zip file containing all bash and Python scripts used to clean the local full-length 16S rRNA local databases by removing redundant and poor quality 16S rRNA sequences.
 (ZIP 9MB)

 ***Supplementary file 5***: Sequence Clustering.
 Zip file containing a BASH script used to cluster full-length cleaned local 16S rRNA Streptomyces local databases at various thresholds, and provides txt files with accessions for representative sequences, and cluster members for each clustering threshold.
 (ZIP 40.8MB)

 ***Supplementary file 6***: Analysis of taxonomic composition for each clustering threshold.
 Zip file containing Python scripts, NCBI taxonomy input and all outputs generated used to determine the taxonomic composition for each clustering threshold.
 (ZIP 49.6)

 ***Supplementary file 7***: Cluster sizes.
 Empirical cumulative plot showing cluster size generated for all clustering thresholds.
 (PDF 44KB)

 ***Supplementary file 8***: Cluster taxID abundance.
 Empirical cumulative plot for unique number of taxID present for all clustering thresholds.
 (PDF 9KB)

 ***Supplementary file 9***: MSA.
 Zip file containing all python and bash scripts, and additional data needed to generate and clean MSA for phylogenetic analysis.
 (ZIP 4.2MB)

 ***Supplementary file 10***: Phylogenetic reconstruction.
 ZIP file containing bash scripts used for phylogenetic reconstruction, and all generated outputs and log files.
 (ZIP 16.8MB).

 ***Supplementary file 11***: Collapse branches.
 ZIP file containing jupyter notebook used for collapsing branches with the same species names, and the collapsed tree in newick format.
 (ZIP 386KB)